bilardi/python-prototype/docs/source/stepbystep.rst

     $ cd python-prototype
     $ git add CHANGELOG.md
     $ git commit --amend # add file on your last commit
-    $ git tag -d v0.0.1 -m "Empty package and documentation by sphinx" # create a tag with that version name
+    $ git tag v0.0.1 -m "Empty package and documentation by sphinx" # create a tag with that version name
     $ git tag -n # show the tag list with description
     $ git push origin --tags # load the tag on repository